Key Witness (1947 film): Reception

-Critical response

-When the film was released in 1947, critic Bosley Crowther, was sly in his negative review, "The moral of Key Witness, which came to the Rialto yesterday, it says, is that 'no man can escape trouble by trying to run away from it.'
+In a contemporary review for The New York Times, critic Bosley Crowther called Key Witness a "limp and languid film" and wrote: "The moral of 'Key Witness' ... it says, is that 'no man can escape trouble by trying to run away from it.'
 This wisdom is demonstrated in the adventures of a desperate young man who attempts to get out of one involvement by changing his identity—and runs into others thereby ...
 There might also be drawn this moral from the evidence presented here: you can't often be sure of entertainment from that which is claimed to be."